brennanbrown/WatermelonClub/_support/legal.md

 **If You're Arrested:**

-1. Stay Silent: "I am exercising my right to remain silent".
-2. Request Lawyer: "I want to speak to a lawyer".
-3. Do Not Consent: "I do not consent to any searches".
-4. Remember: Anything you say CAN and WILL be used against you.
+1. **Stay Silent:** "I am exercising my right to remain silent"
+2. **Request Lawyer:** "I want to speak to a lawyer"
+3. **Do Not Consent:** "I do not consent to any searches"
+4. **Remember:** Anything you say CAN and WILL be used against you

-You MUST Provide: Your name (once arrested), your address.
+**You MUST Provide:** Your name (once arrested), your address.

-You DO NOT Have to: Answer other questions, explain where you were going, say anything about the protest, sign anything, consent to searches.
+**You DO NOT Have to:** Answer other questions, explain where you were going, say anything about the protest, sign anything, consent to searches.

 Legal Support: [Palestine Legal](https://palestinelegal.org/contact), [Just Peace Advocates](https://www.justpeaceadvocates.ca/), [National Lawyers Guild](https://www.nlg.org/).